Bankstown Airport: Facilities

 The airport has three parallel runways.
 The primary runway (11C/29C) is 1416 × 30 m.
 Bankstown has its own dedicated air traffic control tower, operated by Airservices Australia, and uses Class D airspace procedures.

 Passenger facilities

 The existing small passenger terminal at the airport is capable of handling up to 200 passengers per hour.
 Vehicle parking is available at no charge.
 Arriving passengers can arrange for taxi pick up at the terminal.
 The main airport entrance is also serviced by a local bus service to Bankstown railway station.

-The terminal plays host to numerous events year round such as the annual Sydney Aviation Model Show.